-The Company holds mutual funds, debt and equity securities as investments.
-These assets are readily marketable and are carried at fair value as of the date of the Condensed Balance Sheets.
+The Company holds mutual funds, debt, and equity securities as investments.
+These assets are readily marketable held as trading securities and are carried at fair value as of the date of the Condensed Balance Sheets.
 Net unrealized and realized gains or losses on these investments are reflected separately on the Condensed Statements of Operations.
 Realized gains or losses on investments are recognized using the specific identification method.